Upton Barn Weddings

 The Press is a rustic, stylish bar and social area with built-in bench seating, inviting sofas, a well-stocked bar and an oak-beam window to frame the views of the lovely gardens outside.

-New for 2022 is the wonderful space that is the Paddocks.
-Built just a short walk from the main venue and once again boasting large windows with epic views.
+In 20222, the Paddocks was built.
+Just a short walk from the main venue and once again boasting large windows with epic views.
 I was privileged enough to be the first photographer to shoot in the Paddocks as my bride Fiona was the first to use it.
 This is a wonderful new addition where bridal parties can choose to get ready, it has showers, hair-dresser-style washing facilities, a dressing room, kitchen area and mirrors aplenty!

 Finally, the outdoor space – and what’s not to love about a walled garden?
 This wonderfully considered space has been beautifully landscaped and is the perfect spot to tie the knot on sunny days.
 Walk down the aisle – lined with heavily laden lavender bushes – and meet your spouse-to-be at the altar.
 Say “I do” under the gorgeous, handcrafted oak arbour.
 Guests can play games on the well-kept lawns or drink champagne and eat canapes on the large patio, enjoying views across the Devonshire countryside.